simeononsecurity/simeononsecurity.ch/content/articles/active-directory-module-powershell-installation-usage-guide/index.en.md

   This command will create a new OU in the Active Directory hierarchy.

-By leveraging these cmdlets, you can easily create new AD users, groups, and OUs with the desired properties and configurations, enabling efficient management of your Active Directory environment.
+By using these cmdlets, you can easily create new AD users, groups, and OUs with the desired properties and configurations, enabling efficient management of your Active Directory environment.

 ### Modifying Active Directory Objects